dheeraj-allamaneni/Visual-Debugging-using-OpenCV/README.md

 </p>

 ## Part Two
-### In this part i have detected which LED is glowing and where , then displayed their value above them.
+### In this part i have detected which LED is glowing and where , then displayed their value below them.
 <p float="left">
   <img src="/images/2wrg8e.gif" width="400" />
   <img src="/images/2wrgpr.gif" width="400" />